Eddy-datafreak/Data-science-project-1/README.md

 # Description:
 This is a miniature dataset that was simulated based on individual research and doesnt relate or correspond to any organization.
 This dataset would be fun play around with especially for folks from a Biotechology or Bioinformatics background.
+The project was done in python, and will be updated further.

 # Information about the features of this dataset :